-My college years were filled with wonder and the struggle involved to get there made the experience all the more intense.
-Being accepted for teacher-training was a huge boost for my self-confidence and it enabled me to build a world safe from the critical eye of my mother.
-She resented my private world, and never missed an opportunity to poke holes in the little she found out about my life.
-However, her chance to do this was eventually restricted to little more than a few hours over the weekend.
+Being accepted for teacher-training was a huge boost for my self-confidence and it enabled me to build a private world, safer from Granny’s negativity.
+She resented my private world, and never missed an opportunity to poke holes in the little she found out about it.
+However, her chance to do this became restricted to little more than a few hours over the weekend.

 By the end of the first week in October, Shaun proudly carried a small green student card in the inside pocket of his jean jacket.
 He was one of six male Dublin externs out of two hundred and fifty students in his year.
-They congregated in a small untidy locker room accessed via the male toilets on the ground floor.
+They became acquainted in the small untidy locker room allocated to them.
+This was accessed via the male toilets on the ground floor.

-The female students came mostly from small towns or villages.
-Those from Gaeltacht areas had an advantage, leaving Kerry and Galway over-represented.
+The girls came mostly from small towns or villages.
+Those from Gaeltacht areas had an advantage, leaving Kerry and Galway well represented.
 Country students were housed in well-kept dorms on the college grounds during their first year.
 Meals were served in a spotless refectory which looked out onto parkland bordered by rows of mature oaks.

-Dublin externs had an easier familiarity with the dinner ladies, who took them into their confidence to complain about the unruly country lads or the impossible supervisor who found fault with everything and ruled over them with an iron fist.
-This sturdy, middle-aged, country woman cast a shadow on the whole refectory.
-She towered over her minions, like a mother superior in civvies, eyeing everyone with a look somewhere between disdain and suspicion.
+Dublin externs had it easier with the dinner ladies, who took them into their confidence to complain about the unruly country lads or the stern supervisor who found fault with everything and ruled over them with an iron fist.
+Towering over her minions, like a mother superior in civvies, she eyed everyone with a look somewhere between disdain and suspicion.

-The world beyond the college reception area revealed polished floors, panelled walls, cloistered courtyards and an absence of untidy posters and graffiti, so common at university.
+The polished floors, panelled walls, cloistered courtyards and an absence of untidy posters and graffiti, left no one in doubt as to who was in charge.
 The student union hosted concerts with respectable groups like the Chieftains and the prospect of somebody smoking a joint on campus was less than remote.
 The church tower cast its shadow over the campus and daily mass was well-attended with the pews over-flowing during exam-periods.

-A small number of the more spirited students make the odd modest attempt to confront this all-pervasive conservatism by introducing rare moments of insanity.
-One such group attempted to occupy the library reading room dressed in pyjamas and laying out a camp bed blocking access to the lending desk.
-The librarian failed to appreciate their humor and had them ejected straight away with the terrible threat that their library cards would be revoked.
+A small number of the more spirited students make the odd attempt to confront this all-pervasive conservatism by introducing rare moments of insanity.
+One such group attempted to occupy the library dressed in pyjamas and laying out a camp bed blocking access to the reading area.
+The unappreciative librarian had them ejected straight away with the terrible threat that their library cards would be revoked for a repeat.

-The Island Man was another curiosity.
-Nobody had ever seen him at lectures, but he was easily found, day or night, occupying a barstool in “The Cat and Cage.”
+The Island Man had ever seen him at lectures, but he was easily found, day or night, occupying a barstool in “The Cat and Cage.”
 His strong growth of facial hair and his mature physique supported the belief that he had been at the college much longer than some of the lecturers.
-On his own admission, he financed his lifestyle by poaching salmon along the Corrib in Galway.
+On his own admission, he financed his lifestyle by poaching salmon along the Corrib.
 His large, manly mass and his mischievous grin ensured his hero status among the country lads.

-Shaun had no hesitation in choosing Irish and History, the latter having taken on a new importance due to his left-wing interests.
+Shaun chose Irish and History as his academics, the latter having taken on a new importance due to his left-wing interests.
 Irish turned out to be more of a challenge than he had anticipated.
 He was out of his depth coming into direct competition with students from the Gaeltacht and others from all-Irish schools.
-He was never going to shine no matter how much passion he brought to the language and he dropped it after the first year.
+He was never going to shine no matter how much passion he brought to the language and he dropped it, with a certain regret, after the first year.

 History became his true love.
-Both priests, who taught them, were very able men with a passion for their subject.
-The students who took History were predominantly male with some notable exceptions, having a keen interest in politics and a passion for debate.
+Both priests, who taught them, were very able and easy to listen to.
+The History students were predominantly male and all had a keen interest in politics.
 The lecturers inspired them with their depth of knowledge and their skill as teachers.
 Although it was a demanding subject, Shaun couldn’t get enough of it.

-Jonathan, who had remained in his class since primary school, had also opted to continue studying and was taking an arts degree at UCD with History as his main subject.
+Jonathan had also continued studying and was taking an arts degree at UCD with History as his main subject.
 They met regularly, exchanging ideas on politics and religion.
-Jonathan, now a confirmed atheist, made sure to fill the many gaps in Shaun’s yet limited understanding of the shockingly, negative role which the Catholic Church had played in history.
+Jonathan made sure to fill the many gaps, which Shaun’s course left in relation to the negative role of the Church in history.

 “Who forced Jews to stitch a Star of David to their clothing and locked them up in ghettoes?”Jonathan asked with a knowing grin.